trailheadapps/easy-spaces-lwc/README.md

 1. Click [this link](https://login.salesforce.com/packaging/installPackage.apexp?p0=04tB0000000QLkbIAG) to install the **es-space-mgmt** package and choose **Install for All Users**.

 1. From the command line, enter the following commands to clone this repository.
-You need to do this to get the files with sample data on your computer:
+You need to do this to get the metadata, code and files with sample data on your computer:

     ```
     git clone https://github.com/trailheadapps/easy-spaces-lwc
     cd easy-spaces-lwc
     ```

+1. Assign EasySpacesObjects permission set by following below steps:

+    - Go to **Setup > Users > Permission Sets**.
+    - Click **EasySpacesObjects**.
+    - Click **Manage Assignments**.
+    - Check your user and click **Add Assigements**.

+1. Assign SpaceManagementApp permission set by following below steps:

+    - Go to **Setup > Users > Permission Sets**.
+    - Click **SpaceManagementApp**.
+    - Click **Manage Assignments**.
+    - Check your user and click **Add Assigements**.

 1. Import Lead data: